 A knife is used to cut the carotid arteries, or what is easier, is, to "stick" the heart or aorta.
 You will need a very sharp knife for either.
 For a "sticker", you will need a blade that is sturdy, sharp, long and very pointy.
 My best "sticker" is an Arkansas Toothpick from a knife company called Bud-K. Pig skin is very tough, and if your knife is dull, it will take a lot of strength or a swinging stab, (not safe for the wielder of the knife) to push through.
 Place your knife at the Jugular Notch, in the midline, at the base of the neck, above the breast bone.
 Aim for about the middle of the back, slightly to left of center, and thrust, to the hilt.
 To ensure that you hit the heart, your blade should be about a foot long, and if it is double bladed and sharp it should cut through relatively easily.
 The pig should then start to bleed, either out the knife wound, or into the chest cavity, (so don’t get worried if you don’t see a lot of blood).

-Irritating the lining of the heart sac (pericardium), and the nerves around it, in this way will stimulate some of the nerves and the carcass will convulse somewhat, and as the diaphragm contracts, air will be expelled from the lungs fast enough that you may even hear a grunting noise.
+Sticking a knife through the neck and irritating the lining of the upper portion of the heart and the nerves around it, in this way will stimulate some of the nerves and the carcass will convulse somewhat, and as the diaphragm contracts, air will be expelled from the lungs fast enough that you may even hear a grunting noise.
 This is normal.
-If you don’t stick it, it will very quietly die from the head wound, without further motion or sound, but then it won’t bleed out.
-Pork that hasn’t been bled tends to have a rather metallic taste.
-Some cultures prefer this, but most westerners don’t.
+If you don't stick it, it will very quietly die from the head wound, without further motion or sound, but then it won't bleed out.
+Pork that hasn't been bled tends to have a rather metallic taste.
+Some cultures prefer this, but most westerners don't.
+If this is distressing to you, or you don't have as long of a sticking knife (you will still want at least an 8 inch blade) you can instead stick through the side of the chest.
+With the animal on its side, if you pull the front leg that is face up forward, stick between the ribs just behind the elbow.
+Stabbing the lower portion of the heart and or great vessels from this approach tends not to result in any reflex twitching.
+If you are butchering a sheep, you will probably want to stick the side in this way because it will be an easier access point than the jugular notch due to the differences in neck and chest anatomy between a Soay and a Potbelly.
+Also sheep have wool which dulls a slicing blade quickly so it can be difficult to cut the carotids.

 When it has stopped convulsing, take it to your cleaning area and wash it with a hose with a nozzle, or some sort of high-pressure wash system.
 For some areas you might even want a scrub brush.
 If you are butchering in the winter and the ground has been frozen for a few days, they may already be clean.
 Also, even if it is rather cold out, you will likely find you don’t need gloves, since the carcass is warm.
 Then it can be taken to your butchering area.